 Unlimited water, soft drinks, and wine are also included on this tour, so it’s fantastic value for money!

-Then you might want to take a look at all our other travel guides about Greece.
+Then you might want to take a look at all our other travel guides about Naxos.
 I promise, they are just as awesome as this article was!

 - Where to Stay in Naxos: 6 Best Areas & Hotels